 Selection of ED records from the SEDD and SID for use in the NEDS was based on evidence of ED services reported on the record.
 Differing methods are used by HCUP Partner organizations for identifying ED records.
-The HCUP criteria for identifying an ED record (i.e., a discharge record for a patient with an ED event) look for at least one of the following conditions to be true:
+The HCUP criteria for identifying an ED record (i.e., a record for a patient with an ED visit) look for at least one of the following conditions to be true:

-- Revenue center code of 450-459 reported on discharge record, indicating ED services. - ED charge greater than zero dollars, when revenue center codes were not available. - Physicians' Current Procedural Terminology (CPT) code of 99281-99285 reported on discharge record, indicating ED physician services. - ED identified by admission source (National Uniform Billing Committee (NUBC) preferred coding prior to October 1, 2007), point of origin (NUBC preferred coding from October 1, 2007 to June 30, 2010), or condition code of P7 (NUBC preferred coding for public reporting as of July 1, 2010).
+- Revenue center code of 450-459 reported on the record, indicating ED services. - ED charge greater than zero dollars, when revenue center codes were not available. - CPT code of 99281-99285 reported on record, indicating ED physician services. - ED identified by admission source (National Uniform Billing Committee (NUBC) preferred coding prior to October 1, 2007), point of origin (NUBC preferred coding from October 1, 2007 to June 30, 2010), or condition code of P7 (NUBC preferred coding for public reporting as of July 1, 2010).
 These criteria are used primarily for ED admissions.